smeshko/project-rulebook-android/_bmad/bmm/workflows/4-implementation/code-review-loop/steps/step-03-finalize.md

 - ✅ You are completing the review process
 - ✅ Ensure all work is properly documented
-- ✅ Create a PR that's ready for human review
+- ✅ Ensure review results are documented

 ### Step-Specific Rules:

 - 🎯 Update story status to "done"
-- 🎯 ALWAYS create PR (even if max cycles reached)
 - 📋 Print comprehensive summary to terminal

 ## EXECUTION PROTOCOLS:

 - 🎯 Complete all finalization tasks
 - 💾 Update story file and sprint-status.yaml
-- 📖 Create PR with detailed description
 - ✅ Print summary and complete workflow

 ## CONTEXT FROM PREVIOUS STEPS: